jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 The
 discovery of stalactites covered with helictites proved particularly exciting!
-The passage leads to a small boulder choke which was easily passed and led to a large chamber (the Albert Hall).
+The passage leads to a small boulder choke which was easily passed and led to a large chamber (the *Albert Hall*).

 Before the
-Albert Hall, three apparently unique streamways have been found:
+*Albert Hall*, three apparently unique streamways have been found:

-One intersecting the passage along a traverse (water chokes into boulder floor), then around a small chamber at about halfway to Albert Hall, on a corner of the main massage approximately 2/3 of the way to the Albert Hall a small rift to the east, and a nice white-sanded water inlet to the west.
+One intersecting the passage along a traverse (water chokes into boulder floor), then around a small chamber at about halfway to *Albert Hall*, on a corner of the main massage approximately 2/3 of the way to the *Albert Hall* a small rift to the east, and a nice white-sanded water inlet to the west.
 The latter leads to an unpushed pitch under the main passage, there is a cairn and note mentioning the lead.
 Of these,
-only the second has been pushed, into the Esoterica series.
+only the second has been pushed, into the *Esoterica* series.
 Strangely
 this wet, tight rift has only been visited once during the expedition, even though it is still going.

-In the Albert Hall two streams enter the chamber from on high (the ceiling was measured as being over 30m up, by laser disto) and join into a rather beautiful spacious vadose streamway (The Serpentine).
+In the *Albert Hall* two streams enter the chamber from on high (the ceiling was measured as being over 30 m up, by laser disto) and join into a rather beautiful spacious vadose streamway (The Serpentine).
 Serpentine was pushed and leads to another split pitch (It Will Rain for a Million Years \textemdash{} pushed during a continuing flood